cyberbunny111/41189---Reflective-Portfolio/README.md

 Probability, types of probality and decision tree

-# What are (my/the) perceived strengths and weaknesses that I have observed?

 # What were the challenges I have encountered/observed and how well (did I/my team) handle them?
 This week I have found it challenging to study from home.
 I have been getting distracted easily and making excuses for myself not to do the work.
 I made a study calendar and have put it on my desk to help me manage my time and allocate 3 hours of study each day.
 I have also downloaded a timetable/homework application called 'my Homework' on my laptop to help me keep on top of my assignements.

 # This week I observed:

-Whilst learning about his week I observed myself
+Whilst learning about his week I observed the ways that I make decisions.
+I feel like when I make decisions, if it relates to someone else I try to find a good medium for both involved.
+I would not feel good if only I got what I wanted or did something that was better for me, I prefer to always make sure the other person is happy with the outcome too.

 # What would I do better next time and with what anticipated results?

 I submitted my Github repository quite late.
-I have come to realisation that
+I have come to realisation that making entries once a week is far better than leaving it to do later.
 # What theory proved to be useful and why?
 What have I learnt from this?